Service Learning is a semester-long course in which students will work with a team on a project that provides service for a nonprofit organization.

-A client of Dr. Botts is a company wishing to create a more efficient waste treatment process by making use of the naturally developing biofilm to break down the waste thus saving water in the process.
+A client of Dr. Botts is a company wishing to create a more efficient waste treatment process by making use of the naturally developing biofilm to break down the waste, thus saving water in the process.
 Before this biofilm process becomes the next sewage technique, more information on the bacterial DNA is needed.
-Our project was to begin the process in determining the location (plasmid or chromosome) of antibiotic resistant genes in a sample of biofilm bacteria.
-Our direct purpose was to begin the process of creating a database of DNA sequences that seem to be found only in plasmids as well as beginning to streamline that reassembly process.
+This project was to begin the process in determining the location (plasmid or chromosome) of antibiotic-resistant genes in a sample of biofilm bacteria.
+The direct purpose was to begin the process of creating a database of DNA sequences that seem to be found only in plasmids as well as beginning to streamline that reassembly process.

 Building a Student Survey Database Using Microsoft Access

 Over the last decade, PLNU has followed cohorts of students through their undergraduate studies by administering to them a series of standardized surveys.
 The results of these surveys were compiled into several large Excel files.
-Our service learning group was responsible for creating a database that effectively organized this information so that it could be used for data mining purposes by PLNU staff.
-By effectively organizing survey data, our database makes it significantly easier to answer important questions regarding student behavior.
+This Service Learning group was responsible for creating a database that effectively organized this information so it could be used for data mining purposes by PLNU staff.
+By effectively organizing survey data, the database makes it significantly easier to answer important questions regarding student behavior.
 This makes it an incredibly powerful statistical tool.
 For example, by pulling data regarding grades and chapel attendance, one can begin to determine whether or not academic success and spirituality are correlated.
-For this project we focused on creating a database that organized data from two of the surveys taken in the last 10 years: NSSI 2005 and NSSE 2010.
+For this project, the focus was on creating a database that organized data from two of the surveys taken in the last 10 years: NSSI 2005 and NSSE 2010.

 Electrostatics Android Application

-Computer Science is a potential college major that few High School students are aware of.
+Computer science is a potential college major few high school students are aware of.
 Yet, it is a major that leads to lucrative and satisfying jobs.
-The students involved in this Service Learning project contacted counselors, principals, and mathematics and science teachers in 26 local high schools asking which of 6 different resources would be most helpful for introducing High School staff and students to the field of Computer Science.
+The students involved in this Service Learning project contacted counselors, principals, and mathematics and science teachers at 26 local high schools, asking which of six different resources would be most helpful for introducing high school staff and students to the field of computer science.
 The top requests were for posters, brochures, and a short video.
-After studying papers on research regarding what influences the choice of a major, what characteristics make a good computer scientist, and the job prospects for Computer Science majors, the students produced and disseminated the posters, brochures, and video.
+After studying papers on research regarding what influences the choice of a major, what characteristics make a good computer scientist, and the job prospects for computer science majors, the students produced and disseminated the posters, brochures, and video.

 Videos to Support Learning in Elementary Statistics

-For MICS Tutorial Video Project, we endeavored to create tutorial videos for a statistics class.
-The ultimate goal of these videos is to convey statistical concepts in a clear and concise manner.
-To complement this basic understanding of a particular statistical concept, these videos are also intended to provide the student with a degree of intuition regarding each topic.
-Thus, the student will understand why it would be important to utilize the statistical concept given a particular situation.
+For the MICS tutorial video project, students endeavored to create tutorial videos for a statistics class.
+The ultimate goal of the videos is to convey statistical concepts in a clear and concise manner.
+To complement this basic understanding of a particular statistical concept, the videos are also intended to provide students with a degree of intuition regarding each topic.
+Thus, students will understand why it would be important to use the statistical concept given a particular situation.
 Along with these videos, a functional, user-friendly website was also constructed during the course of this project.
 The website provides various sample questions and answers with each statistical concept.
-Having these resources available will permit the students to practice and develop their ability to solve problems.
-In the end, it is our aspiration that this project of creating tutorial videos will provide the foundation for constructing statistical competency.
+Having these resources available will permit students to practice and develop their ability to solve problems, and it's hoped this project will provide the foundation for constructing statistical competency.

 The nursing project is attempting to solve fundamental problems related to the low math and reading scores for nursing students observed over the past few years.
-The goal of this project is to predict retention and pass/fail for the NCLEX, which is the national exam to become a registered nurse, by analyzing grades from Biology, Chemistry, major Nursing courses, TEAS reading/math scores, and their overall GPA.
-Binary logistic regression is the primary statistical method used in order to give predictions for the data.
-The outcome was that the TEAS exam had very little impact on predicting which students will pass or fail the NCLEX.
+The goal of this project is to predict retention and pass/fail for the NCLEX, which is the national exam to become a registered nurse, by analyzing grades from biology, chemistry, major nursing courses, TEAS reading/math scores, and their overall GPA.
+Binary logistic regression is the primary statistical method used to give predictions for the data.
+The outcome was that the TEAS exam had very little effect on predicting which students will pass or fail the NCLEX.
 The only significant factor in determining which students will be successful was GPA.

 Political Science Assessment Analysis Project 2012

-The main objective of this paper is to present the trends that the service learning team discovered when analyzing the collection of entrance and exit surveys taken by students in the Political Science and International Relations majors.
+The main objective of this paper is to present the trends the Service Learning team discovered when analyzing the collection of entrance and exit surveys taken by students who are political science and international relations majors.
 Frequency counts were used to analyze the data; the survey answers were categorized and then analyzed based on the percentages of students responses.
-This paper will provide the Department of History and Political Science at PLNU with the conclusions drawn from the data given in this survey-format.
-The outcome was that overall students felt that they were considerably better off than they were when they entered the major.
+This paper will provide the Department of History & Political Science at PLNU with the conclusions drawn from the data given in this survey format.
+The outcome was that overall, students felt they were considerably better off than they were when they entered the major.
 The only negative outcome was that students did not feel like they were as well prepared as students from other schools overall.

-Analysis of Factors Relating to Retention within Point Loma Nazarene University’s Biology Department
+Analysis of Factors Relating to Retention within PLNU’s Biology Department

 Cosette Tiguila and Ethan Wade